Wish You Were Here (Pink Floyd album): Syd Barrett's visit

 On 5 June 1975, on the eve of the second North American leg of their Wish You Were Here Tour, Gilmour married his first wife, Ginger.
 (Note: There seems to be some confusion about the date that Barrett turned up, and Gilmour's wedding.
 Blake 2008 writes that Gilmour's wedding was on 7 July, the date also given by Ginger in "The Pink Floyd FAQ", but that witnesses swore they saw Barrett at his reception at Abbey Road.
 Other authors claim that the reception and Barrett's visit were on 5 June.)
-That day, the band were completing the mix of "Shine On You Crazy Diamond" (Note: Nick Mason has expressed doubt over this.) when an overweight man with shaven head and eyebrows entered, carrying a plastic bag.
+That day, the band were completing the mix of "Shine On You Crazy Diamond" (Note: Nick Mason has expressed doubt over this.) when an overweight man with a shaven head and eyebrows entered, carrying a plastic bag.
 Waters did not recognise him, and Gilmour presumed he was an EMI staff member.
 Wright presumed he was a friend of Waters, but realised it was Barrett.
+(Note: According to Aubrey Powell (Thorgerson's partner at the design studio Hipgnosis), Barrett visited the Hipgnosis office earlier that day and asked where the band was recording.
+Powell directed Barrett to the Abbey Road session.)
 Mason also failed to recognise him, and was "horrified" when Gilmour identified him.
-In Mason's Pink Floyd memoir Inside Out, he recalled Barrett's conversation as "desultory and not entirely sensible".
-Cover artist Storm Thorgerson reflected on Barrett's presence: "Two or three people cried.
+In Mason's memoir Inside Out, he recalled Barrett's conversation as "desultory and not entirely sensible".
+Storm Thorgerson would later reflect on Barrett's presence: "Two or three people cried.
 He sat round and talked for a bit but he wasn't really there."
 According to Gilmour, Barrett "came two or three days and then he didn't come any more."

 Waters was reportedly reduced to tears by the sight of his former bandmate.
 Fellow visitor Andrew King asked Barrett how he had gained weight; he said that he had been overeating while living in isolation.
 He showed an unexpected enthusiasm for participating in the recording of the album, but while listening to the mix of "Shine On", showed no signs of understanding its relevance to him.
 Barrett also joined Gilmour's wedding reception in the EMI canteen, but left unnoticed.
 Apart from Waters seeing Barrett in Harrods a couple of years later, it has been agreed by biographers and journalists to be the last time any member of the band saw him alive.
 This series of events is regarded to have tonally influenced the final version of "Shine On You Crazy Diamond".
-Waters said later that "'Shine On' is not really about Syd—he's just a symbol for all the extremes of absence some people have to indulge in because it's the only way they can cope with how fucking sad it is, modern life, to withdraw completely.
+Waters said later that Shine On' is not really about Syd – he's just a symbol for all the extremes of absence some people have to indulge in because it's the only way they can cope with how fucking sad it is, modern life, to withdraw completely.
 I found that terribly sad."